 Graham cracker/digestive/ or oat biscuit crumbs: Whatever you have on hand, or a mix of any.
 It would also be great with lotus biscuits!

-Melted unsalted butter: To bind the crumbs so they stick to the base of your serving vessel.
+Melted unsalted butter: To bind the crumbs so they stick to the base of your pan.

 Cinnamon powder: An optional ingredient, but I always think it enhances a crumb crust very nicely.

-Heavy Cream: known as whipping cream in some countries, we’ll beat this until stiff peaks form, which will give the cheesecake it’s thickness.
+Heavy Cream: known as whipping cream in some countries, we’ll beat this until stiff peaks form, this will give the cheesecake it’s thickness without using any gelatin.

 Cream Cheese: I usually use Philadelphia cream cheese.
 Make sure it’s soft and at room temperature, take it out at least 30 minutes before using in this recipe.